Derrick White NBA Preview vs. the Cavaliers

-The Boston Celtics, Derrick White included, match up versus the Cleveland Cavaliers on Tuesday at 7:30 PM ET.
+Derrick White and his Boston Celtics teammates take on the Cleveland Cavaliers on Thursday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will break down White's stats and trends, helping you make good picks on prop bets.
+In this piece we'll examine White's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.